-Table 2-3.Transmission Line Right-of-Way Debris Management Methods (source: BA Table 3-5).
+Table 2-3.
+Transmission Line Right-of-Way Debris Management Methods (source: BA Table 3-5).

-Descriptions Advantages Disadvantages Manual, Debris Management Cut and Leave (left in place) - chainsaws or other manual tools Trees may be cut and left in place in specified areas with approval from the appropriate regulatory agency.
+Descriptions Advantages Disadvantages Manual, Debris Management Tuvantages Disauvantages Cut and Leave (left in place) - chainsaws or other manual tools Trees may be cut and left in place in specified areas with approval from the appropriate regulatory agency.
 These areas may include sensitive areas where tree removal would cause excessive ground disturbance or very rugged terrain where windrowed trees are used as sediment barriers along the edge of the ROW.
-TVA prefers to leave vegetation in place in areas where removal is a significant Eliminates off-site hauling costs.
+TVA prefers to leave vegetation in place in areas Eliminates off-site hauling costs.
 Can provide wildlife habitat under coarse-woody debris (depending on the species of interest).
-Can provide nutrient recycling (i.e. , organic soil matter).
+Can provide nutrient recycling (i.e., organic soil matter).
 Can provide erosion control.
 Good for sensitive areas or very rugged terrain.
 Requires prior approval from appropriate regulatory agency.
 Potential public backlash because of the initial aesthetics of felled logs and brush debris.
 Reduced access for subsequent vegetation maintenance activities.
 Cut vegetation might visually intrude on public or private landowner uses.
 Can create fuel for wildfires.
-Can harbor tree pests (e.g., emerald ash borer) and disease. risk to worker safety. (ush nalvas shiddana Branches of trees are cut (lopped) and trunks are cut into 4 to 8 ft. lengths.
+Can harbor tree pests (e.g., emerald ash borer) and disease. where removal is a significant risk to worker safety.
+4 ark archan al 211 ann Branches of trees are cut (lopped) and trunks are cut into 4 to 8 ft. lengths.
 Limbs and trunks are then scattered throughout the ROW, laid flat, and left to decompose.
-Debris can then be "crushed" by driving over with machinery (which can speed decomposition). ttering) - ground crews, chainsaws, bru Eliminates off-site hauling costs.
+Debris can then be "crushed" by driving over with machinery (which can speed decomposition).
+Eliminates off-site hauling costs.
 Some mechanical equipment also can mulch or lop and scatter vegetation debris as the equipment moves through an area.
 Can provide wildlife habitat (depending on the species of interest).
 Can provide erosion control and nutrient recycling.
 Can be difficult, time consuming, and less safe.
 Cut vegetation might visually intrude in lands traditionally used by others.
 Can create more fuel for wildfires.
-Can harbor tree pests (e.g. , emerald ash borer), disease, and spread invasive species (e.g. , scatter seed).
+Can harbor tree pests (e.g., emerald ash borer), disease, and spread invasive species (e.g., scatter seed).
 Limited use for certain tree species.
 For example, pine needles can reduce grass re-growth and there is a risk of poisoning to grazing livestock from pine needles and the wilted leaves of wild cherry.
 Not appropriate for sensitive areas.
-Mechanical, Debris Manageme Chipping in Place - chippers, s Mechanical brush disposal cuts brush into chips (less than 4-inch diameter).
-Chips are then spread over the ROW.
-Trunks too large to chip are de-limbed then placed as windrows at the edge or scattered along the ROW, as the situation requires. skidders, grapples, rakesEliminates off-site hauling costs.Can provide erosion control andnutrient recycling (i.e. , organic soilmatter).Spread-out wood chips and mulchcan create a visually appealing park-like look.Windrows can capturesnow/precipitation and hold moremoisture and provide some shadeprotection for seedling establishment.Potential benefits to wildlife andnutrient cycling.
+Mechanical, Debris Managemo Chipping in Place - chippers, something in Place - chips are then spread over the ROW.
+Trunks too large to chip are de-limbed then placed as windrows at the edge or scattered along the ROW, as the situation requires.
+Eliminates off-site hauling costs.
+Can provide erosion control and nutrient recycling ( i.e. , organic soil matter).
+Spread-out wood chips and mulch can create a visually appealing parklike look.
+Windrows can capture snow/precipitation and hold more moisture and provide some shade protection for seedling establishment.
+Potential benefits to wildlife and nutrient cycling.
 Non-target plants can be damaged when debris is dispersed.
 Chipper machinery can have limited access.
 More labor intensive than mulching.
 Windrows allow tree saplings to sprout in places where mechanical equipment cannot reach during future vegetation control.
-Mulching in Place - roller-cho · Mulching falls between chip and lop-and-scatter methods.
+Mulching in Place - roller-cho Mulching falls between chip and lop-and-scatter methods.
 Same as Chipping in Place Not effective against noxious weeds (spread seed and leave roots).